Good Mileage on a Used Car

 If the vehicle you're considering has had these parts replaced, consider it a young 10-year-old car.
 You'll most likely be able to cover another 100,000 miles before even thinking about replacing those parts again.

 Is Mileage or Year More Important?

-Good mileage for a used car can tell a lot about that vehicle, but so can the years it's been on the road.
+Good mileage for a used car can tell you a lot about that vehicle, but so can the years it has been on the road.
 So, which is more important: mileage or year?

 The truth is, both can be equally important when choosing the right car.
 Low mileage on a newer pre-owned vehicle can provide years of dependable performance, but that's not always the standard.
 In addition to checking its service history, drivers should also consider how the vehicle was used.

 No matter how old or how many miles are on the odometer, how a used car was operated in the past can affect its reliability.
 For example, if the vehicle you're considering has fewer miles but is older, then it was probably used for quick commutes in stop-and-go traffic.
 Typically, these cars have more wear and tear under the hood and may experience more performance issues.

 On the other hand, a newer used car with more miles can mean it was used more for highway driving.
 A vehicle with more highway miles tends to have less damage in some of its performance parts because cruising down the freeway takes less of a toll on parts.
 Therefore, these vehicles may provide a longer-lasting performance.